Genealogy in Scafati

 S. MARIA DEI BAGNI – Via Statale, 18

-For our experience, if you plan to come here to visit Scafati, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Scafati we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 Guessing around 1850.